-Figure 3.11:Hourly average wind speed, wind direction and temperature on 20 July 2014 when PM10 concentrations exceeded 50 μg m-3 (24 hour average) at Redwoodtown.
+Figure 3.11: Hourly average PM{10} , wind direction and temperature on 5 May and 9, 21 and 30 July 2015 when PM{10} concentrations exceeded 50 μg m-3 (24 hour average) at Redwoodtown.

-4. Trends in PM10 Concentrations in Blenheim
+4. Trends in PM10 concentrations in Blenheim

 To quantify the impact of meteorological conditions and therefore further assess the likelihood of changes in PM{10} concentrations since 2005, a trends assessment was updated in 2012 (Wilton, 2012a).
 The objective of that work was to identify meteorological conditions giving rise to concentrations of PM{10} in excess of the NES and to provide a tool for comparing year to year PM{10} concentrations whilst minimising the impact of variability in meteorological conditions.
 The trends assessment provided a tool for updating the trends analysis with time.
-The Figure 4.1 shows trends in PM{10} concentrations updated with the 2014 PM{10} data adjusted for the impact of meteorological conditions.
-Results suggest a decrease in concentrations from 2006 to 2009 and an increase in upper quartile concentrations in 2010 and 2011 and average concentrations just slightly.
-Since 2012 average concentrations have been similar to 2009 and upper quartile concentrations appear to have decreased.
-However, overall results suggest concentrations of PM{10} in Blenheim have not decreased since 2006.
-It is uncertain whether changes in emissions, the spatial distribution of emissions or meteorological conditions not quantified in the trends assessment are responsible for the changes in PM{10} illustrated in Figure 4.1 from 2010 - 2014.
+The Figure 4.1 shows trends in PM{10} concentrations updated with the 2015 PM{10} data adjusted for the impact of meteorological conditions.
+Results suggest an increase in the 95th percentile concentrations since 2012 with 2015 results more similar to 2010 and 2011.
+Overall results suggest the top 10 percentile concentrations of PM{10} in Blenheim have not decreased since 2006, although mean and median concentrations may have reduced slightly.
+It is uncertain whether changes in emissions, the spatial distribution of emissions or meteorological conditions not quantified in the trends assessment are responsible for the changes in PM{10} illustrated in Figure 4.1 from 2010 - 2015.

-Figure 4.1: Trends in PM10 concentrations after adjusting for meteorological conditions.
+Figure 4.1: Trends in PM10 concentrations after adjusting for meteorological conditions